 Mr. McAleer, Applied Engineering and Technology teacher

-Despite changes to the Middle School schedule this year, Dr. White, CVSD Superintendent, asked if the Applied Engineering and Technology department could assist in bringing this experience to all students.
+After being asked if the Applied Engineering and Technology department could assist in bringing this experience to all students.
 I thought this would be a great opportunity for the Applied Engineering classes to get involved.
-Mr. Jeff Macek's High School construction classes designed and constructed an outdoor facility that will keep the ducklings safe from potential predators and warm in the absence of a mother duck.
+Mr. Jeff Macek's High School construction classes designed and constructed an outdoor facility that will keep the ducklings safe from potential predators and warm in the absence of a mother duck after hatching.
 We are also excited to be able to broadcast the growth for all students at Chartiers Valley and beyond.